josh484/eCommerce-ranker/README.md

 ## Features
 - Search bar that takes in a product query
 - 3 APIs (Amazon and Ebay) that take in the searched query
-- The ranker takes in both API outputs and pushes them into array of objects and sort the objects out
+- The ranker takes in both API outputs and pushes them into array of objects and sort the objects based on the price.
+- a button to change the order of cards by price, least to most, most to least.
+- a contact page.
+- a Carousel that uses and API for data and uses the npm library called react-slick to import a carousel with many different types of functions, we chose to use a carousel that outputs three images items per slide.
 - Contact form you fill your details and on message part if you have a lot to say you can just press button and say what you want to send, if you see some mispelling on textarea you can edit and correct it.
 Used Google Cloud Speech-to-Text API.
     * Express.js
     * dotenv
     * cors
-## Questions